Depth and commitment

 Global Studies Program

-Service and learning trips form an important part of Global Studies diploma education.
-Just this year, Watkinson students have worked at a medical clinic and built houses for sugar cane workers in the DR, taught English, math and computer skills to children in Uganda, and built sheltered bus stops for indigenous people in Costa Rica.
-We also launched a trip to Jordan, based on a student initiative.
+Service and experiential learning trips form an important part of the Global Studies education open to all students.
+Many Watkinson students have worked at a medical clinic and built houses for sugar cane workers in the DR, taught English, math and computer skills to children in Uganda, and built sheltered bus stops for indigenous people in Costa Rica.
+A student initiative to explore Middle Eastern culture and contemporary issues led to our trip to Jordan.

-Jackson F., now a Global Studies Diploma junior, won “Best Delegate” at the International Model UN in Budapest, Hungary last Thanksgiving break.
+Jackson Forrest ’21, now a student at the College of William & Mary, won “Best Delegate” at the International Model UN in Budapest, Hungary while in high school.
 In the video below, he talks about “not memorizing but meaning” at Watkinson.

 Creative Arts Program